fengxia41103/myblog/content/thoughts/irresponsible response.md

 didn't pursue.
 Obviously she asked the question because she wanted to decide whether she wanted to wait for this dish (if wait time is acceptable to her) or switch do a different one.
-The cashier girl, however, was completely content with her response and felt nothing was wrong with the conversation.
+The cashier girl, however, was completly content with her response and felt nothing was wrong with the conversation.
 As a matter of fact, this so called <span class="myhighlight">chinese ambiguity</span> is highly praised, sometimes, by ppl who genuinely feel that's the art of the Chinese